Spend 24 Hours Supporting Black-Owned Businesses

 When lunchtime approaches, the possibilities are endless.
 Try one of the many food trucks parked around Charlotte.
 A few suggestions are Another!?
 Food Truck, nostalgic Southern and Northeastern dishes with a twist; What The Fries, loaded fries, burgers and chicken sandwiches; Ve-Go Food Truck, vegan comfort food on-the-go; or Ace of Spuds’ loaded baked potatoes.
 Or sit back and relax with the Supreme Steak hoagie in hand at one of Charlotte’s longtime Black-owned eateries, Sub One Hoagie House.

 There’s always time for retail therapy.
-For women’s clothing, check out Five13 Studio in South End for all the apparel and accessories you’d need for an evening in the Queen City.
-Also in South End, The Brown Sugar Collab sells handmade bath, body, hair and skincare products all made by women of color.
+For women’s clothing, check out Ms. Transformed Clothing Boutique for all the apparel you’d need for an evening in the Queen City.
+In Midtown, The Brown Sugar Collab sells handmade bath, body, hair and skincare products all made by women of color.
 For upscale men’s fashion and tailoring, Nyoni Couture and William Wilson Clothing both have you covered.
-Or shop the fashionable, functional and luxurious products from Ascend Apparel online.

 Night

 Charlotte’s tastemakers and well-established restaurateurs have fueled this city’s growth as a remarkable culinary destination.
-You can’t go wrong dining at one of the following local establishments: Leah & Louise, a Southern-inspired juke joint; Freshwaters, which dishes out Cajun cuisine in a casual atmosphere; or Mert's Heart and Soul, serving up signature low-country favorites like the restaurant’s signature Soul Rolls, Shrimp Creole and fried catfish.
-Finish out the night with a nightcap, cigar or hookah at Sticks and Beans.
+You can’t go wrong dining at one of the following local establishments, such as Freshwaters which dishes out Cajun cuisine in a casual atmosphere or Mert's Heart and Soul that serves up signature low-country favorites like the restaurant’s signature Soul Rolls, Shrimp Creole and fried catfish.
+Finish out the night with a nightcap and relaxing beats at intimate listening bar, Lorem Ipsum.

 While the hours will likely fly by, you will certainly have a fun and eventful day.
 Not only will you get to explore different areas and neighborhoods around the city, you will also be able to patronize and support Black-owned businesses along the way.

 Article originally written by DeAnna Taylor.
-Updates by Arielle Patterson.
+Updates by Arielle Patterson February 2026.